onlinecity/gatewayapi-docs/docs/rest.rst

 You can send emails through gatewayapi using our email endpoint.
 This endpoint is in private beta, contact sales@gatewayapi.com to request access to the beta.

+If you need SPF on your domain, you will need to include the following in your DNS SPF record: ``include:_spf.gatewayapi.com``

 .. http:post:: /rest/email
    :synopsis: Send a new email